LuisParedes1/aprendizaje-automatico/README.md

 # Backend

-The backend uses the trained model along with the vectorizer and processes the request
+The backend uses the trained model along with the vectorizer to classify the Tweet.

-To run the backend, inside `/backend` folder run:
+To run the backend, inside `/backend` folder, run:

 ```
 fastapi dev main.py